lukegriffiths/crack-extract/README.md

 # Crack extract

-Python routines using Open CV2 and Mahotas image processing libraries to extract a binary image cracks (lines of a single pixel in thickness) from a greyscale image, and provide stastics of their lengths and spatial density.
+Python routines using Open CV2 and Mahotas image processing libraries to extract a binary image of cracks (lines of a single pixel in thickness) from a 2D greyscale image, and provide statistics of their lengths and spatial density.

-This is the code for the automated microcrack analysis and quantification presented in Griffiths et al. (2017) and the corresponding supplementary materials--both are provided in /references.
+This is the code for the automated microcrack analysis and quantification presented in Griffiths et al. (2017) and the corresponding supplementary materials--pdfs of both are provided in /References.

 Griffiths, L., Heap, M. J., Baud, P., & Schmittbuhl, J. (2017).
 Quantification of microcrack characteristics and implications for stiffness and strength of granite.
 International Journal of Rock Mechanics and Mining Sciences, 100, 138–150. https://doi.org/10.1016/j.ijrmms.2017.10.013